yash-2507/social-media-app/README.md

 # social-media-app

-This is my mini Socail Media app with React.JS.
+This is my mini Social Media app with React.JS.

 Further changes to be done:
 1. Add delete button for each post